instacart/redux-rails/README.md

 First, set up your Redux Rails config, set up your apiReducer and apply the Redux Rails middle ware

 ```
+import { bindActionCreators } from 'redux'
+import { connect } from 'react-redux'
 import { railsActions } from 'redux-rails'

 const MyReactComponent = React.createClass({